HTML Tags Explained: A Guide to Different Types of Tags in HTML

-In this lesson, we are going to discuss some of the most commonly used HTML elements and their associated attributes.
+In this lesson, we are going to explore the various types of HTML tags, their purposes, and how to use them effectively in your web applications.
+We will discuss some of the most commonly used HTML tags and their corresponding attributes.

 1<body>